-Get on the healthcare pathway by taking classes at WDT to prepare for the National Registry for Emergency Medical Technicians Exam.
-Students will gain instruction and hands-on practice in all aspects of emergency medical care at the Emergency Medical Technician level in accordance with the National Registry and the Department of Transportation guidelines.
-Classes are offered to WDT students and the general public.
+Emergency Medical Technician/EMTGet on the health care pathway by taking classes at Western Dakota Technical College (WDTC) to prepare for the National Registry for Emergency Medical Technicians (EMT) Exam.
+Students taking this specialty course will gain instruction and hands-on practice in all aspects of emergency medical care at the Emergency Medical Technician level in accordance with the National Registry guidelines.

-(The ACCUPLACER test will be waived if you have an ACT sub-score of 18 or better in English, Math, and Reading, or a SAT sub-score of at least 440 in Verbal and Math.
-The scores must be within the last five years.)
+- Schedule to take the ACCUPLACER test.
+ACCUPLACER is a placement exam over math, English, and reading.
+There is a $15 testing fee.
+The ACCUPLACER test will be waived if you have an ACT sub-score of 18 or better in English, Math, and Reading, or an SAT sub-score of at least 440 in Writing and Math.
+The scores must be within the past five years.*